-So, does it mean that you can spew the average 2,000 words of blog content, post it, and patiently wait for that number one spot?
+So, does it mean that you can write the average 2,000 words of blog content, post it, and wait for that number one spot?

 At Surfer, we believe that the “ideal length” assumptions are worthless.

 All the “foolproof” analyses above assume that there is a fixed blog word count preferred by Google.
-It might vary depending on the industry or post type, but there’s always an optimal average you can compare ourselves to.
+It might vary depending on the industry or post type, but there’s always an optimal average.

-And one more thing: in this article, we're talking about the content length that the search engines prefer.
-If SEO is not your primary traffic source and you rely mostly on your social media channels, you don't have to blindly follow all of my advice.
-For example, long-form content is considered to be more popular on social media.
+In this article, we're talking about the content length that the search engines prefer.
+If SEO is not your primary traffic source, and you rely mostly on your social media channels, you don't have to blindly follow all of my advice.
+For example, long-form content is more popular on social media.

 Size doesn’t always matter—long posts vs. short posts

-After all, since the numbers above show that Google generally favors longer posts, why not just go wild and write an epically long article that leaves the competition in the dust?
+After all, since the numbers above show that Google generally favors longer posts, why not just go wild and write a long article that beats the competition ?

 In 2015, Brian Dean coined the term “Skyscraper Technique” and it took the SEO world by storm.
-Its premise is simple: check what your competition wrote, write bigger and better long-form content, and reach out for backlinks.
+It says: check what your competition wrote, write bigger and better long-form content, and reach out for backlinks.

-Some still follow his advice.
-But the formula for ranking high is not that simple.
+The formula for Google ranking high is not that simple.

-Every keyword is an individual case that demands research.
-It might turn out that to rank high, you don’t need a bombastic pillar page at all.
-Sometimes, the right thing to do is not expanding your article, but… cutting it.
+Every keyword requires research.
+It might be that to rank high, you don’t need a pillar page.
+Sometimes, it's best to cut your article down.

-Matthew Woodward, an online marketing specialist, has a story to prove it.
+Matthew Woodward, an online marketing specialist, has a story.
 Using Surfer SEO Audit, he discovered that one of his articles, currently ranking number seven on the first page of search engine results, is much longer than its competition.
-Surfer recommended removing around 20,000 words from the body.
-Matthew followed the advice.
+Surfer recommended removing 20,000 words.
+Matthew did it.

 Readers don’t always want “ultimate guides” and “bibles of.”
 Sometimes, they’re just looking for quick answers or brief explanations.

 Longer content isn’t always better than short posts!
-Just think about it: when you google “dollar rate,” do you want to see the current exchange rates or a long history of American currency?
+Just think about it: when you google “dollar rate,” do you want to see the current exchange rates, or the history of American currency?

-Some search intents can be satisfied with the 300 words, like in the example above.
-Some might require 600 words or 1,000 words, like when you're only looking for a quick definition of a given term.
+Some search intents can be satisfied with the 300 words when you want a quick definition like in the example above.
+Some might require 600 words or 1,000 words.

-There are two things you must do to find the perfect blog post length for you: analyze the competition and determine the user intent behind your keyword.
+There are two things you must do to find the ideal blog post length for you: analyze the competition and determine the user intent behind your keyword.

-How to find the ideal blog post length and boost your SEO ranking
+How to find the ideal blog post length for SEO

 The one thing you absolutely need to do is check the average word count of the top-ranking posts for your keyword.
 Your blog post should be longer than the average, but shorter than the longest post in the top ten.